microsoft/MTP-AHQ/README.md

 # Advanced hunting queries for Microsoft Threat Protection
-This repo contains sample queries for [Advanced hunting](https://security.microsoft.com/hunting) on [Microsoft Threat Protection](https://aka.ms/mtp-docs).
+This repo contains sample queries for [Advanced hunting](https://security.microsoft.com/hunting) in [Microsoft Threat Protection](https://aka.ms/mtp-docs).
 With these sample queries, you can start to experience Advanced hunting, including the types of data that it covers and the query language it supports.
 You can also explore a variety of attack techniques and how they may be surfaced through Advanced hunting.

 To get started, simply paste a sample query into the query builder and run the query.
 If you get syntax errors, try removing empty lines introduced when pasting.
 If a query returns no results, try expanding the time range.